Aelius Donatus

 Aelius Donatus (/doʊˈneɪtəs/; fl. mid-fourth century AD) was a Roman grammarian and teacher of rhetoric.

+He once taught Jerome, an early Christian Church father who is most known for his translation of the Bible into Latin, known as the Latin Vulgate.
+Newer revisions of the Vulgate are still in common use by the Catholic Church.

 Works

 He was the author of a number of professional works, of which several are extant: